seanpm2001/SeansLifeArchive_Images_TinyTower_Y2025/2025/06_June/16/README.md

 - I did not work on any monuments today, nor did I upgrade the stage on any of them. - 2025, Monday, February 24th
 - My session was skipped today. - 2025, Monday, March 3rd to 2025, Monday, May 19th
 - I worked on some monuments today, but couldn't upgrade the stage on any of them. - 2025, Monday, May 19th to 2025, Monday, June 2nd
+- My session was skipped today. - 2025, Monday, June 9th

 </details>

-- My session was skipped today. - 2025, Monday, June 9th
+- I did not work on any monuments today, as I forgot about them. - 2025, Monday, June 16th/2025, Tuesday, June 17th

 ***